Poland–Russia relations: 2010 plane crash

 BBC News reported that one of the main effects of the 2010 Polish Air Force Tu-154 crash would be the impact it has on Russian-Polish relations.
 It was thought if the inquiry into the crash were not transparent, it would increase suspicions toward Russia in Poland.
-The Wall Street Journal states that the result of the joint declaration by the Prime Ministers Vladimir Putin and Donald Tusk on Katyn on the verge of the crash, and the aftermath Russia's response has united the two nations, and presents a unique opportunity at a fresh start, ending centuries long rivalry and confrontation.
+The Wall Street Journal stated that the result of the joint declaration by Prime Ministers Vladimir Putin and Donald Tusk on Katyn on the verge of the crash, and the aftermath of Russia's response had united the two nations, and presented a unique opportunity at ending centuries of long rivalry and confrontation.